privacy-scaling-explorations/maci/website/versioned_docs/version-v3.0_alpha/overview/workflow.md

 In order to participate in a MACI poll, a user will perform at least 2 on-chain transactions:

 1. Sign up with MACI
+2. Join a poll
-2. Vote on a poll
+3. Vote on a poll

 <!-- TODO: add flowchart that demonstrates this (but show happy path, not key switching) -->
 <!-- https://miro.medium.com/v2/resize:fit:1400/format:webp/0*whHfC8-xxAwSyaaO -->